 First, the aroma hits my nose and I’m tempted to take a big bite out of it just like that.
 It’s fresh and oceany, with deep pink-purple shades and nearly perfect marbling.

 However, I’ll admit that I wasn’t always a raw tuna fanatic.
 But now I can’t get enough!

 At first it seems like a crazy concept; why would anyone eat raw fish?
 I used to cringe a little at the sight of it, but then after wanting to impress someone, I actually gave it a try.
 My first thoughts were that it was pretty slimy.
 The texture was foreign to me, but now I love it and find it hard to understand my initial aversion.
 After I got over the unique texture, I discovered that the taste wasn’t bad at all.

 After awhile, I trained myself to overlook the odd texture and to just enjoy that fresh ocean meat.
-Before long, I was completely obsessed and have now turned my husband onto it, as well as others.
-Who knows, with this recipe, I just might create another tuna fanatic in the world!
+Before long, I was completely obsessed and have now turned it, as well as others.might create another tuna fanatic in the world!